What ashes fall upon the winter snow

 from liquid fires, raging as they flow

-like rivers, to the California shore?
+like rivers by the California shore?

 A wedding dress in flakes as fine as whispers,